jonkiote/devicedriver/README.md

     have to modify the test program so that your device will work with it.
-For example, you may have to change the path in the "open" call to your particular device.
+For example, you may have to change the path in the "open" call to your particular device.</p>
-    Note that the test program will first clear your device with a read.
+    <p>Note that the test program will first clear your device
+    with a read.
 Then goes through phases, where each phase will write characters into the device, then read characters into a buffer (buffer_out).
 Also note